timescale/docs.timescale.com-content/faq.md

 Just via normal SQL, but here are some [insert examples][INSERT]. [[Top]](#top)
 ### **How do I read data?** [](read)
 Just via normal SQL, but here are some [query examples][SELECT]. [[Top]](#top)

+### **What are my compression options?** [](compression)
+Since v1.5,
+TimescaleDB has supported native compression that uses a hybrid row/columnar approach combined with type-specific compression algorithms (e.g., different compression algorithms for timestamps, integers, floats, strings, or other data).
+Many users see between a 90-98% reduction in their storage footprint, leading to significant cost savings (and other query performance improvements).
+Note that compression must be *explicitly turned on and configured* for a hypertable; compression is by default off.
+For more details about how to use TimescaleDB ncompression, please see [our compression docs][compression-docs] or a longer technical deep-dive [on our blog ][compression-blog]. [[Top]](#top)

 ### **How far can TimescaleDB scale?** [](scaling)
 We've first focused on scaling TimescaleDB up on a single node.
 In our internal